SDolha/SqlWebApi-HtmlDataManager/README.md

 27. Use Browse to search for, then select and install AngularJS.Core package (or another client side framework package that you would like to use)
 ![27](https://raw.githubusercontent.com/SDolha/SqlWebApi-HtmlDataManger/master/Development-screenshots/27.png)

-### Create client side to display employee data from the database
+### Create client side app to display employee data from the database
 28. Initiate adding of a new HTML Page in the project folder from Server Explorer
 ![28](https://raw.githubusercontent.com/SDolha/SqlWebApi-HtmlDataManger/master/Development-screenshots/28.png)